 Patellofemoral syndrome is very similar to Chondromalacia.
+In addition, both conditions are sometimes alternatively referred to as “runners knee”.
 However, one significant difference between the two is that chondromalacia is usually associated with deterioration of the tissue under the patella.
 This is not the case with patellofemoral syndrome.

 Risk factors for patellofemoral pain syndrome include: